luc-github/ESP3D-TFT/docs/WebDavService.md

  - empty if the resource is a directory

 The response code is:
-- 200 if the resource is a file or a directory and the request was successful
+- 200 if the resource is a file  and the request was successful
+- 405 if the resource is a directory
 - 404 if the resource does not exist
 - 500 if any error during the file streaming
 - 503 if any error accessing the local file system (e.g. access denied)